sunney23421/sunney23421.github.io/README.md

 # sunny23421.github.io

 Greeding,my name is Chaiwat K. but you can call me Sun.
-I'm young, freash, enthusiastic full of hopes and dreams 23 years old student :sparkles:.
+I'm young, fresh, enthusiastic full of hopes and dreams 23 years old student :sparkles:.
-I graduated from Assumption Yniversity of Thailand,faculty of Bachelor of Business Administration majoring in Business Information System.
+I graduated from Assumption University of Thailand, faculty of Bachelor of Business Administration majoring in Business Information System.

 I'm self learner, self made boi.